Written by Donna Bonfield | 16th February 2026

 The mediator is not there to judge, place blame, or determine who might have been right or wrong.
 There are there to be supportive and encourage the employees to speak honestly and openly about their concerns and feelings.

-Rather than impose a solution, the mediator facilitates a problem-solving discussion to help the employees find their own solution.
+Rather than impose a solution, the mediator facilitates a problem-solving discussion to help the employees find their own solution which they both commit to working towards.

-Mediation is a faster, less stressful way of resolving conflict.
+Mediation is a faster, less stressful way of resolving conflict in the workplace.
 It can help improve relationships between employees by supporting them to work through the issue together.
 Mediation in the early stages of a dispute can stop it from escalating and avoid the costs involved in defending employment tribunal claims.

 Of course, there will be some instances in which mediation is not suitable and a formal response is required, such as in cases of discrimination and harassment where disciplinary procedures are more appropriate.